tgross/blog.0x74696d.com/content/posts/2013-05-19-django-db-antipatterns.md

 - Writing tests for Model collections with only one fixture row for that Model.
 - Writing tests for ModelManager methods that don't include a check on the number of queries and/or cache hits made.

 It's pretty obvious why Django works this way.
 There's nothing magical about attribute access in the templates vs. in view code.
-But it reveals a leaky abstraction, and it violates the principle of separation of concerns -- a rich source for defects unless you know what to look for.
+But it reveals a leaky abstraction, and it violates the principle of separation of concerns &mdash; a rich source for defects unless you know what to look for.

 ><aside>I'm giving a lightning talk based on this post at PhillyPUG's meetup on May 21, 2013.
 My slides can be found at https://blog.0x74696d.com/slides/django-db-antipatterns.html</aside>